BRegDCAT-AP-Tools/breg-dcat-mapping/README.md

 ### Local deployment

 The tool is based on [Drupal](https://www.drupal.com).
-This projects contains an installation guide and an initial database dump (`dcat-mapping-database.sql`).
 Follow Drupal's [documentation](http://drupal.org/documentation) to configure a Drupal project.

 The requirements and service dependencies for the local environment are: